Bulgaria

 • Forms of natural silica, forms of natural glass.
 Chemical composition of glass.

-• Basic techniques in ancient glass conservation and restoration: cleaning of glass, preliminary assembly, final assembly, application of resin, mold making, gap filling, refining the additions.
-Materials used for conservation and restoration of ancient glass.
+• Different methods for restoring glass artifacts, preliminary assembly, final assembly, application of resin, mold making, gap filling, and refining the additions.
+Materials used for the conservation and restoration of ancient glass.

 Guided Tours